|

 protein.
 It is also necessary to restrict the starches.
 Healthy

 breakfasts, lunches and dinners should be served.
+Sometimes

 this process of restoring the immune system to normal can be very